-Whether you’re building the ultimate sandwich, dunking into tomato soup, or just slathering on some butter while it’s still warm (we won’t judge), this rustic loaf gets the job done—and then some.
+Whether you’re building the ultimate turkey sandwich, dunking hunks into a steaming bowl of tomato soup, or just slathering on some butter while it’s still warm (and maybe sneaking a second piece—no judgment here), this rustic little loaf fits the bill—and then some.

 What Makes This Bread So Special?